bcgov/design-research-guide/docs/conduct-research.md

 > For example, 02_13_ChildCareWorker.doc

 ## Store the Information

 Recordings (for example, audio recordings and notes) from user research sessions are considered records and should be handled like other ministry records.

 You must store the

-- Signed consent form as a record for participating in the study.
-Consent forms must be digitized before they are archived
+- Signed consent form as a record for participating in the study
+  - Consent forms must be digitized before they are archived
 - Stipend receipt for auditing purposes
 - Session transcript or notes for future analysis